U.S. Navy NEC Codes With an Intelligence Specialist Example

 The term "intelligence" covers a good bit of ground that includes various types of information gathered about both existing and anticipated enemy forces, and this information is often classified.

-Gathering the information is the first step.
+Gathering information is the first step.
 Applying it is the second step.
 Not all intelligence turns out to be useful or germane.
 Some might be discarded as erroneous or inconsequential.

 The third step is to integrate the information into tactical actions that might be taken.
 This is typically proceeded by circulating the intelligence among decisionmakers and other critical personnel.